Western Australia: History

-Western Australia has a geological history dating back to 4.4 billion years ago when Hadean zircons were formed.
-The earliest direct known life on land, known as stromatolites, started to be created by microbes at around 3.48 billion years ago.

 The first human inhabitants of Australia arrived from the north "over 50,000 years ago and possibly as much as 70,000 years ago".
 Over thousands of years they eventually spread across the whole landmass.
 These Indigenous Australians were long established throughout Western Australia by the time European explorers began to arrive in the early 17th century.

 Map first drawn in 1618 by Hessel Gerritsz, 12 years after Europeans first encountered the Australian mainland, showing the charted coast of Australia.
 Chartings after 1618, for example by François Thijssen in 1627, were added to the engraved plate between 1628 and 1632.

 The first Europeans to visit Western Australia were those of the Dutch Dirk Hartog expedition, who on 25 October 1616 landed at what is now known as Cape Inscription, Dirk Hartog Island.
 For the rest of the 17th century, other Dutch and British navigators encountered the coast of what Abel Tasman named New Holland in 1644, usually unintentionally as demonstrated by the many shipwrecks along the coast of ships that deviated from the Brouwer Route (because of poor navigation and storms).
 By the late 18th century, British and French sailors had begun to explore the Western Australian coast.
 The Baudin expedition of 1800–03 included the coast of Western Australia and resulted in the Freycinet Map of 1811, the first published map featuring the full outline of Australia.
 The name New Holland remained in popular and semi-official use until at least the mid-1850s; that is, it was in use for about years in comparison to the name Australia which to date has been in use for about years.

 Melchisédech Thévenot's Hollandia Nova—Terre Australe in his travel anthology (Relations de divers voyages curieux) published in 1664, and which seems to be a copy of Archipelagus Orientalis sive Asiaticus by Joan Blaeu in the Atlas of the Great Elector (Atlas des Großen Kurfürsten) from 1659.
 The latitude staff depicted by Thévenot falls along the Zaragoza antimeridian from the Treaty of Zaragoza of 1529 between Castile and Portugal, and which complemented the Tordesillas meridian from the Treaty of Tordesillas of 1494.